Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 |11746.19|  13211.17   |11756.19|   13701   |0.1108893|

 This output looks slightly different than the other regression outputs that we have seen.
-We won't cover logistic regression here, but I wanted to make you aware of it.
-It generally performs well and is a great place to start if you are predicting two possible outcomes.
-Additionally, you need to be careful with these models.
+We won't cover logistic regression here, but I wanted to inform you.
+It performs well and is a great place to start if you predict two possible outcomes.
+Additionally, it would be best if you were careful with these models.
 We estimated a pseudoRSquared, but there are multiple ways to do it.
 Try the function _pscl::pR2(mod)_ [@pscl2008] to see different methods.

 ### Measuring performance

-Measuring performance can be difficult.
+Measuring performance can be complex.
 The measures themselves can be technical and confusing.
 If you are using holdout samples, you can ignore many of them to a degree.
-If you sampled and calibrated correctly, using "ce" or _classification error_ with a visual inspection of the confusion matrix will often be enough.
-Let's build a plot of the classification error to give us some additional insight into what is going on.
+On the other hand, if you sampled and calibrated correctly, using "ce" or _classification error_ with a visual inspection of the confusion matrix will often be enough.
+Let's build a plot of the classification error to give us additional insight into what is happening.

 ```r